Shreyasramakrishna90/CS6381-01/README.md

 3.Run the script sub.py.in the second terminal using ***python sub.py*** 4.Run the script broker.py in the third terminal using ***python broker.py***

-***Expected output*** On behalf of the subscriber, you will be asked to enter the subscription time, anything between (0-20) should be chosen as the subscription number.
+Expected output:On behalf of the subscriber, you will be asked to enter the subscription time, anything between (0-20) should be chosen as the subscription number.
 (For testing simplicity our publisher publishes only 20 numbers, so that you dont have to wait for long testing time)
 ###################################################################################
 ```